ArturSkrzeta/ArturSkrzeta/README.md

 - Clean Code,
 - DevOps solutions.

 Over there, you can find both small scripts that automates and facilitates tasks and full stack applications.
-Besides there are also projects where I put my insights and understanding that I get during learning new technologies like Design Patterns, Cloud services, DevOps tools etc.
+Besides there are also projects where I put my insights and understanding that I get during learning new technologies and practices like Design Patterns, Cloud services, DevOps tools etc.